SIGN UP TO OUR NEWS!

 Cycling up the Col des Aravis (1487m) is the perfect way to start any day!
 It is a truly beautiful climb through stunning alpine scenery.

 A mid-morning coffee in Flumet is a good way to psyche yourself up for the series of irregular switchbacks that kick off your next climb – the Col des Saisies (1650m).
-Its flowing descent offers vast views of the Mt Blanc Massif, and is a highlight of this alpine cycling holiday.
+Its flowing descent offers sweeping views of the Mt Blanc Massif, and is a highlight of this alpine cycling holiday.

+Once in the pretty village of Beaufort, where we stay the night, you can retire to spend the afternoon sampling the local Beaufortain cheese.
 For those who want more cycling, venturing up the quiet dead-end road to the Barrage de Saint-Guerin (1570m) is the obvious choice.
 Those who like a cheeky gradient might also be tempted to cycle up the Col du Pré (1703m), which is not much more than a surfaced farm track.

 Classic route: 53km with 1380m ascent [ride profile]